nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-G.md

 * `output_table` (data frame containing the following columns:
   - Gene identifier column (ENSEMBL or TAIR for plant studies)
   - Normalized counts for each sample
+  - For each pairwise comparison:
-  - Log2 fold change, test statistic, p-value and adjusted p-value for each pairwise comparison
+    - Log2 fold change
+    - Test statistic
+    - P-value
+    - Adjusted p-value
   - All.mean (mean across all samples)
   - All.stdev (standard deviation across all samples)
   - LRT.p.value (likelihood ratio test adjusted p-value)